Simon Willison’s Weblog

 Subscribe

-4 items tagged “jackclark”
+5 items tagged “jack-clark”

 2023

-GPT-4, like GPT-3 before it, has a capability overhang; at the time of release, neither OpenAI or its various deployment partners have a clue as to the true extent of GPT-4’s capability surface—that’s something that we’ll get to collectively discover in the coming years.
-This also means we don’t know the full extent of plausible misuses or harms.
+GPT-4, like GPT-3 before it, has a capability overhang; at the time of release, neither OpenAI or its various deployment partners have a clue as to the true extent of GPT-4's capability surface - that's something that we'll get to collectively discover in the coming years.
+This also means we don't know the full extent of plausible misuses or harms.

-Jack Clark # 22nd March 2023, 12:40 am
+# 22nd March 2023, 12:40 am / ai, openai, generative-ai, jack-clark, gpt4, llms

 The 21st century is being delayed: We’re stuck with corporations building these incredible artifacts and then staring at them and realizing the questions they encode are too vast and unwieldy to be worth the risk of tackling.
 The future is here – and it’s locked up in a datacenter, experimented with by small groups of people who are aware of their own power and fear to exercise it.
 What strange times we are in.

-Jack Clark (on MusicML) # 5th February 2023, 5:51 pm
+# 5th February 2023, 5:51 pm / ai, generative-ai, jack-clark

 2022